Ilo Ilo: Plot

-While Hwee Leng is desperate to stay employed as she continues to script termination letters at her job, Terry and Jiale become fast friends, sparking his mother's jealousy as their relationship develops.
-Feeling desperate at home and emotionally neglected by her son, Hwee Leng attends a motivational seminar, where she is moved by the optimistic words of the speaker and immediately purchases his full catalogue of motivational books and CDs.
-During a lunch break at work, she attempts to call the speaker but discovers the line has been disconnected and rerouted.
-Later that night, while watching television, she learns that the motivational speaker has been arrested for fraud, causing her to break down in the presence of her confused husband as more money is lost.

-Although Jiale is a poor student and constantly in trouble, he shows high intellect and cunning in his obsessive calculation of past winning lottery numbers, which he catalogues in his schoolbook during class.
-One day, after being taunted by another boy that his maid only loves him because she is paid to, he pushes the boy into the bathroom wall, causing him to injure his head and bleed.
-Threatened with expulsion, and the school's administration unable to contact his parents, Terry arrives to plead for mercy on his behalf.
-After some resistance, the principal appears moved as Hwee Leng shows up, angrily dispatching Terry and berating Jiale.
-As Hwee Leng leaves the office with Jiale, she aggressively reminds Terry that she is Jiale's mother before snatching Jiale and walking away.
-As a punishment for injuring his classmate, Jiale is caned in front of the school assembly while Terry shows up, powerless to save him.
+Jiale shows high intellect in his obsessive calculation of past-winning lottery numbers, which he catalogues in his schoolbook.
+One day, after being taunted by another boy that Terry only loves him as part of her job, he pushes the boy against a bathroom wall, hospitalizing him.
+Threatened with expulsion and the school's administration unable to contact his parents, Terry arrives to plead for mercy on his behalf.
+Hwee Leng shows up, reminding Terry that she is Jiale's mother.
+Later, Jiale is caned in front of the school assembly.

-After the family car is sold for scrap, the Lim family acknowledges they can no longer afford to keep Terry employed as Teck has been recently fired from his job due to accidentally tripping over eggs while attempting to find a suspected intruder.
-Desperate to keep Terry, Jiale uses his savings to purchase lottery tickets but loses.
-He becomes tearfully despondent, cutting a lock of Terry's hair during a tense goodbye before she is sent home.
-Holding onto his cassette player, Jiale listens to music with his father on a bench in the hospital as Hwee Leng gives birth to a baby girl.
+After the family car is sold for scrap and Teck is fired from his job for committing a mistake, the Lim family acknowledge they can no longer afford to keep Terry employed.
+Desperate to keep her, Jiale uses his savings to purchase lottery tickets but loses.
+He becomes despondent, cutting a lock of Terry's hair during a tense farewell.
+Holding onto her cassette player, Jiale listens to Terry's favorite song, "Kahapon at Pag-ibig" by Asin, with his father in the hospital as Hwee Leng gives birth to a baby girl.